maxcurzi/tplay/README.md

 # Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
 Ideally I'd like to implement the following features:
+- Reduce external dependencies and streamline installation process.
-- Investigate migration from OpenCV to ffmpeg
+- Investigate migration from OpenCV to ffmpeg.
-- More media controls (jump forward, jump backward, loop, etc.)
+- More media controls (jump forward, jump backward, loop, etc.).
-- Testing and feedback on installing and running it on MacOS
+- Testing and feedback on installing and running it on MacOS.
 - Let me know if you have any other ideas!

 # License